Church Planter/Translator - Indonesia

 Gunna serves as a translator and church planter in Papua with the Fuau people.
 The Fuau live in a remote region and do not have the Bible in their language.
 Bastian has already translated and recorded key Bible stories for these semi-literate people, and he's preparing to translate the entire New Testament, as well.
 He is married and has seven children.

 Testimony of Conversion

 When I entered Primary School in 1977, a teacher sent by God through the RBMU mission agency raised me.
-We lived in a dorm built by missionaries in Taiyeve village and I was educated with the Word of God.
-When I finished elementary school I was transferred to town to continue in Junior High School.
-I stayed in Maranata dormitory in Jayapura for 3 years but I did not finish junior high school because the dorm was problematic.
-So all we who stayed in the dormitory all scattered and I finally returned home with no school.
+We lived in a dorm built by missionaries in Taiyeve village, and I was educated with the Word of God.
+When I finished elementary school, I was transferred to town to continue in Junior High School.
+I stayed in Maranata dormitory in Jayapura for three years, but I did not finish junior high school because the dorm was problematic.
+So all we who remained in the dormitory all scattered and I finally returned home with no school.

 In 2008, my ministry began with a Bible translation program to translate the Bible into the Fuau language of Abawiri.
 Pastor Trevor Johnson encouraged me in the ministry.
-He helped me so that every time there was a training or Bible translation course, I always took part.
-Trevor also recruited a member of the Korean SIL [name withheld] to help us in the written translation of the Bible, but she did not endure here and after one year she went home.
-Even when she went home we did not lose hope, but we continued to pray and hope in God.
-We feel that this work is a special job and although there are many difficulties and challenges of life but my family and I did not retreat.
+He helped me so that every time there was a training or Bible translation course; I always took part.
+Trevor also recruited a member of the Korean SIL [name withheld] to help us in the written translation of the Bible, but she did not endure here, and after one year she went home.
+Even when she returned home, we did not lose hope, but we continued to pray and hope in God.
+We feel that this work is an exceptional job and although there are many difficulties and challenges of life, but my family and I did not retreat.